Ginataang Puso ng Saging

-Ginataang Puso ng Saging are banana blossoms cooked in coconut milk (or coconut cream).
-“Ginataan” is a Filipino term which means to cook in coconut milk or coconut cream.
+The word “Ginataan” is a Filipino term that means to cook in coconut milk or coconut cream.
 “Puso ng Saging”, on the otherhand, literally means Banana blossoms.

 Try this Ginataang Puso ng Saging recipe and let me know what you think.

 Ginataang Puso ng Saging